-The full explanation of the water-bath method is here.
+The full explanation of the water-bath method to thaw your turkey is here.
 If your turkey is mostly thawed, that is just fine.
 You can still use the water-bath method.
 The only difference is you will not need the full 20 minutes a pound.
 Keep checking it every 20 minutes until the turkey is fully thawed.

 Have a wonderful Thanksgiving.
 You’ve got this.